iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-subgraph.md

 The iExec's protocol is indexed by [The Graph](https://thegraph.com) and can be explored with a [GraphQL](https://graphql.org/) API.

-The [iExec Explorer](./iexec-explorer.md) is an example of application built with the iExec subgraph.
+The [iExec Explorer](./iexec-explorer.md) is an example of an application built with the iExec subgraph.

 ## GraphQL API